 Clean, safe water is something that most of us take for granted.
 But for those people living in mud huts in Zambia’s most remote villages, access to clean water is not always possible.
-Almost half of the population in Zambia live without proper sanitation, leading to diseases such as diarrhoea, cholera and dysentery.
+More than half of the population in rural Zambia live without proper sanitation, leading to diseases such as diarrhoea, cholera and dysentery.
 For villagers living in places such as Siankaba it is sometimes easier to head to the river, where water is in great supply.
 Unfortunately, this is the River Zambezi, home to some of the countries deadliest animals, particularly the crocodile – known to take human life in this area.

 Villiage Water Supply

 We have provided the village of Siankaba and surrounding areas with boreholes and

 handpumps, giving villagers a fresh supply of water for their own use.
 This reduces the distance they must walk each day to collect water and reduces the risk of disease.